Despite being one of the best-managed coral reef ecosystems in the world, the Great Barrier Reef is under extreme pressure from climate change.

 RRAP is embarking on a long-term research and development (R&D) program to develop, test and risk-assess novel interventions to help keep the Reef resilient and sustain critical functions and values.

-The goal is to provide reef managers and decision-makers with an innovative suite of safe, acceptable and cost-effective interventions to help protect the Reef from the impacts of climate change, in conjunctions with best-practice reef management and reducing carbon emissions.
+The goal is to provide reef managers and decision-makers with an innovative suite of safe, acceptable and cost-effective interventions to help protect the Reef from the impacts of climate change, in conjunction with best-practice reef management and reducing carbon emissions.

 RRAP will be in a race against time to produce solutions.
 Delaying action will almost certainly mean loss of critical Reef value and function.